 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2016.
 The eBird/Clements checklist of birds of the world: v2016, with updates to August 2016.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Collins Bird Guide ISBN 0 00 219728 6

-This link searches for Videos titled Eurasian Griffon (none at time of editing)
+This link searches for pictures titled Eurasian Griffon:

-This link searches for Videos titled Griffon Vulture
+This link searches for pictures titled Griffon Vulture:

 Search the Gallery for videos of Eurasian Griffon: